 - speech and language developmental delays

 While 70% of our patient base is adult, 30% is pediatric.
-That is an extremely large population for any location to carry.
-What that means is that Clarke has a special take on hearing loss and children.
-Working with families, providers, educators, and schools, Clarke and the child with hearing loss can be supported and have success in the mainstream.
+What that means is that Clarke Hearing Center has a special take on hearing loss and children.
+Working with families, providers, educators, and schools, Clarke Hearing Center and the child with hearing loss can be supported and have success in the mainstream.

-Local pediatricians know when they have a patient who didn’t pass a hearing screening or one who isn’t talking yet, the family and physician will get answers when they send them to Clarke.
+Local pediatricians know when they have a patient who didn’t pass a hearing screening or one who isn’t talking yet, the family and physician will get answers when they send them to Clarke Hearing Center.
 Performing audiologic testing on the pediatric population requires flexibility, innovation, and patience.
 The end result is information that can be used to treat the whole child.

 Following best clinical practice guidelines for pediatrics, we support listening in the classroom through amplification and remote microphone hearing assistance technology (formerly called FMs) fittings, assessments, and support.
 We take the time to perform measures and evaluate the functional listening of our student clients to assure they have the greatest chance for success in the Mainstream and in life.